Golimaat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Project for variables ,if ,else and while
+Project of variables , if , else and while